 - Farmington Hills

 As well as the following Counties in Michigan:

->

-> I have appeared in over 80 courts throughout Michigan defending people accused of drunk driving.
-I work extensively in metro Detroit and throughout the state.
+I have appeared in over 100 courts throughout Michigan defending people accused of drunk driving.
+I work extensively in metro Detroit and throughout the entire state.

->

-> Many attorneys claim a presence throughout Michigan, yet they refer cases to out-of-town attorneys or send an associate to handle the out-of-town cases.
+Many attorneys claim a presence throughout Michigan, yet they refer cases to out-of-town attorneys or send an associate to handle the out-of-town cases.
 I handle my own cases, wherever they may be.